-Some affiliate marketers create PPC ads promoting different products and services and place them on search engines, price comparison websites, targeted content sites, or highly-trafficked sites.
-However, before you engage in this practice, as a publisher, confirm if such practices violate the affiliate terms and conditions, as most companies using affiliate marketing discourage it.
+Some affiliate marketers create PPC ads promoting different products and place them on search engines, price comparison websites, targeted content sites, or highly-trafficked sites.
+However, before you engage in this practice, as a publisher, confirm if such practices violate the affiliate terms & conditions, as most companies using affiliate marketing discourage it.

 As a marketer, you can as well create cost-per-action affiliate-based campaigns.
 And then pay publishers every time a user takes action, like signing up for a free trial.
 As a publisher, you can search for marketers running PPC affiliate programs and run their display ads on your website.

 Alternatively, both publishers and marketers can use affiliate networks like ShareASale.

 Pros and Cons of Pay Per Click Advertising

 PPC advertising is cost-effective in driving relevant traffic to your landing pages and increasing sales.
 Here’re some of its benefits and challenges you should consider.

 Advantages PPC Advertising